 Tip #1: Prepare for this question in advance

-The first step in answering this question should be taken before the interview even begins (so you’re on the right track by reading this article!).
+The first step in answering this question should take place before the interview even begins.
+So, you’re already on the right track by reading this article!

-You should spend time reading over the job posting for the position for which you have applied, and evaluate what parts of that posting resonate most with you.
-Which requirements do you think you can fill?
-What experience do you have which meets the “experience” listing in the job post?
+You should spend time reading over the job posting for the position you applied to.
+Which parts of that posting resonate most with you, and which requirements do you think you can fill?
+What experience do you have that meets the “experience” listing in the job post?

-By identifying similarities between that the employer is looking for and the skills you have, you’ll find it easier to identify the specific ways in which you can add value to a business if they choose to hire you.
+By identifying your skills, you’ll find it easier to recognize the specific ways that you can add value to a company.

 In addition, you should also spend time researching the company’s goals and long-term mission.
-This will give you a better sense of what values matter most to the business, and will help you figure out whether and how those values align with your goals.
+This will help you understand what values matter most to the business and help you figure out whether those values align with your goals.